kumachan-mis/react-clay-editor/README.md

 **Attributes**

-- disabled: if `true`, math formulas behave in the same way as plain texts
+- disabled: if `true`, syntax of math formulas is ignored
   default: `undefined` (falsy)